Princeton-CDH/remarx/README.md

 ## Launch other notebooks as apps

-To launch other `remarx` notebooks run the `launch-notebook` command with the name of the notebook to be launched.
+To launch other `remarx` notebooks run the `remarx-nb` command with the name of the notebook to be launched.

 ```
-uv run remarx-notebook remarx_gui
+uv run remarx-nb remarx_gui
 ```

 # License